besthl/STA9760_BigData_ElasticSearch_P2/README.md

-# STA9760 Project 2 Part 2---Insert Data into ElasticSearch
+# STA9760 Project 2 Part 2---Loading Data into ElasticSearch
+In this part, we want leverage docker-compose to bring up a service that encapsulates the bigdata1 container and an elasticsearch container and ensures that they are able to interact.
+In order to interact with elasticsearch in python, PyPI’s elasticsearch module ought to be used.
+Additionally, all elasticsearch related logic should be wrapped into an internal module that lives within the src folder in this project.

-Start:
+## Start:

 docker-compose up -d